amniskin/amniskin.github.io/_posts/2017-10-25-Autoregression.md

 title: Decomposition of Autoregressive Models
 excerpt: |
   We discuss the decomposition of AR models into components, and how eigenvalues are involved (because they always are).
-categories:
-- Statistics
+category: Statistics
 tags:
-- Time Series
-- Statistics
-- Stochastic
-- Autoregression
+- time-series
-- Autoregressive
+- statistics
-- Theory
+- theory
 banner: /assets/images/2017/10/25_banner.jpg
 ---